 Stop Selecting New Magento 2 Extensions If You Haven’t…

 1. Understanding The Magento 2 Default Features

-As you might know, Magento 1 only provides a number of basic e-commerce features.
-In order to enhance the performance or acquire more advanced functions, the easiest solution for the store owners is to use the extensions from third-party providers.
+As you might know, Magento 1 only provides several basic e-commerce features.
+To enhance the performance or acquire more advanced functions, the easiest solution for the store owners is to use third-party providers’ extensions.

-On the contrary, Magento 2 is equipped with a wide range of modern and progressive features by default.
+On the contrary, Magento 2 owns a wide range of modern and progressive features by default.

-In other words, some functions are not available in Magento 1 but being ready for Magento 2 without installing any module.
+Some functions are not available in Magento 1 but are ready for Magento 2 without installing any module.

 Owing to that, you should find out more about the platform your site is about to upgrade to, so you can save your time searching for unnecessary extensions.

 From our observation, many merchants tend to add as many Magento extensions to the website as possible to make their stores more powerful.
 However, everything has two sides.